Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Net Ready**

-    When a creature provokes an opportunity attack from you, you can use your reaction to make a ranged weapon attack against that creature with a net.
+    When a creature provokes an opportunity attack from you, you can use your :rsc-reaction:**Reaction** to make a ranged weapon attack against that creature with a net.

 - **Combat Net**

-    When you make a ranged attack with a net, you do not have disadvantage due to being within 5 feet of hostile creatures.
+    When you make a ranged attack with a net, you do not have dis:d20-adv:**Advantage** due to being within 5 feet of hostile creatures.

 - **Trident Master**